-Have the willpower to wear aligners for the required time each day
+- Have the willpower to wear aligners for the required time each day

 It's easy to check whether you're eligible for Invisalign treatment using their free Smile Assessment.
 You'll have an answer in just two minutes!

 In-office vs. at-home

 One important consideration is whether you want to visit a dentist in person for your treatment or do it all from home.
 In recent years, new technology from ‘teledentistry' companies has made it possible to carry out the whole process without setting foot in a dentist's office.

 At-home removable braces are generally cheaper than in-office, but can only treat a limited range of cases.
 And of course, your dentist or orthodontist is relying on images and videos to check how your treatment is progressing, rather than being able to examine your teeth in person.
-This brings a risk that if something starts to go wrong during your treatment, they won't notice straight away.
+This brings a risk that if something starts to go wrong during your treatment, they won't notice it straight away.

 If you don't want the inconvenience of visiting a dentist every few weeks and you need mild or moderate cosmetic straightening, an at-home brand could be right for you.
 If, however, you would prefer in-person monitoring or you need more complex treatment, in-office is probably the way to go.